spring-media/aws-lambda-router/README.md

 }
 ```

-## When a API Mapping is configured for a custom domain
+## When an API Mapping is configured for a custom domain
 If your API-gateway custom domain has a mapping for `stage` you will need to set `removeBasePath` to `false` in order to allow the route to be properly matched on.

 ```js